-Given that Artemis is a small company, the function of the Audit committee is currently undertaken by the Board.
+The function of the Audit committee is currently undertaken by the Board.

 The company has adopted an Audit Committee charter.
 It is publicly available on the Artemis website.

 The Audit Committee met twice during the course of the year.

 The Audit Committee provides a forum for the effective communication between the board and external auditors.
 The committee reviews: